beetaone/module-mqtt-ingress/README.md

 | Topic               | TOPIC                 | string  | Topic to subscribe         |
 | Quality of Service  | QOS                   | integer | Quality of Service         |

-Other features required for establishing the inter-container communication between modules in a data service are set by weeve agent.
+Other features required for establishing the inter-container communication between modules in a data service are set by beetaone agent.

-### Set by the weeve Agent on the edge-node
+### Set by the beetaone Agent on the edge-node

 | Environment Variables | type   | Description                            |
 | --------------------- | ------ | -------------------------------------- |